mlox/mlox/mlox/mlox_readme.txt

 mlox only updates your load order in GUI mode if you press the update button, (or in command-line mode if you use the -u switch).
-So you should let mlox tell you what it's going to do first, then decide whether or not you like the results before you actually let mlox update you load order.
+So you should let mlox tell you what it's going to do first, then decide whether or not you like the results before you actually let mlox update your load order.

 ------------------------------------------------------------
 o Note to Wrye Mash users